-With our lineups of products and well-practiced techniques, it's no crazy stretch to call skin care one of our favorite sports.
-In this game, for the longest time, retinol has been the clear MVP, touted for the way it tackles everything from pimples to hyperpigmentation.
+With our lineups of products and well-practised techniques, it’s no crazy stretch to call skin care one of our favourite sports.
+And in this game, for the longest time retinol has been the clear MVP, touted for the way it tackles everything from pimples to hyperpigmentation.
 Its hall-of-fame status has years of research to back it.
-"It goes back before my time — before I was even born," says Vancouver-based board-certified dermatologist Dr. Monica Li.
+“It goes back before my time — before I was even born,” says Vancouver-based board-certified dermatologist Dr. Monica Li.

 What is bidens pilosa?

 The plant itself is actually a weed that grows in tropical and subtropical regions, and is sometimes referred to as black-jack or, in Brazil, picão preto.
 You can find its extract across bareMinerals’ new Ageless Phyto-Retinol collection, as well as Goop Beauty’s GOOPGENES All-In-One Nourishing Face Cream and Eye Cream, and Juice Beauty’s Stem Cellular Anti-Wrinkle Retinol Overnight Serum, the latter which aims to deliver dual benefits by pairing traditional retinol with bidens pilosa extract — a way to potentially ramp up results without increasing irritation.